enaburekhan/iubenda-challenge/README.md

    - Run rspec

-**How much time it took me to complete this challenge** It took me an average of about 5 hours.
-I would have written more tests, if given more time.
+**How much time it took me to complete this challenge**
+- It took me an average of about 5 hours
+- I would have written more tests, if given more time.

 ## Author